tauri-apps/tauri-docs/docs/distribution/updater.md

 Your server should determine whether an update is required based on the [Update Request](#update-requests) your client issues.

-If an update is required your server should respond with a status code of [200 OK](http://tools.ietf.org/html/rfc2616#section-10.2.1) and include the [update JSON](#update-server-json-format) in the body.
+If an update is required your server should respond with a status code of [200 OK] and include the [update JSON](#update-server-json-format) in the body.
 To save redundantly downloading the same version multiple times your server must not inform the client to update.

-If no update is required your server must respond with a status code of [204 No Content](http://tools.ietf.org/html/rfc2616#section-10.2.5).
+If no update is required your server must respond with a status code of [204 No Content].

 ## Update Server JSON Format